-There are a number of different online tools available to help you test your site for compliancy (note that most are doing so to promote their services).
+There are a number of different online tools available to help you test your site for compliance (note that most are doing so to promote their services).
 Unfortunately, we're not able to specifically recommend any such tool.

 It is perhaps just a slight oversimplification to say that while ADA website compliance is somewhat subjective, it’s not too difficult to discern what is meant by "reasonable accessibility" and that businesses can fairly easily be seen to have made a good-faith effort to achieve reasonable accessibility for users with disabilities.